 Camellias

 At the top of my list of flowering winter plants is camellia – camellia japonica.
-This beautiful, long blooming perennial plant comes in a great range of colors and loves the southern climate.
-Camellias will flower even in the winter time.
+This beautiful, long-blooming perennial plant comes in a great range of colors and loves the southern climate.

 I live in North Carolina and I have some in full bloom and other plants that are just covered with buds that will bloom in a few weeks.
-Bloom color ranges from whites to all shades of pink and reds.
+Bloom color ranges from white to all shades of pink and red.

 Most camellias prefer shade to light shade with some protection from winter winds that can be quite drying at times.
 They are cold hardy in zones 7-9.